LounesMD/My_Reading_List/README.md

-# My ML reading list
+# My ML bookshelf
-In  this repo, I save notes of papers I read and found interesting.
+In  this repo, I save notes of papers, books, blogs, etc I read and found interesting.
 Most of them were recommended to read.

 ## Papers
 All the articles I've read and plan to read.<br>